-The contribution margin can define by sale less variable cost, it can be present in amount or the percentage of the sale.
-It is the amount which remains after deducting the cost of goods sold, we will use it to settle the fixed cost, so the higher is the better.
+The contribution margin is the amount of sale which remains after deducting variable cost.
+It can be present in dollar amount or the percentage of sale.
+It is the amount which remains after deducting the cost of goods sold.
+Company will use it to settle the fixed cost, so the higher is the better.

 Contribution margin usually calculates for:

-- Total contribution: it is the contribution of the whole company, it can tell the amount which we will use to pay the fixed cost.
+- Total contribution: it is the contribution margin of the whole company.
+It can tell the amount which we will use to pay total fixed costs and remain as the profit for company.

-- By Branch or manufacturing: the management may want to compare the contribution across multiple branches in order to make strategic decisions.
+- By Branch or manufacturing: the management may want to compare the contribution across multiple branches in order to access individual performance.
+It is very important for management to set the strategic decision.

-- By Product line: each product will generate different contribution, so management has to aware of that and set a strategy which increases sale and production of high contribution product.
-And decrease or stop the production of low or zero contribution product.
+- By Product line: Each product will generate different contribution margin, so management has to aware of that and set a strategy.
+They are highly likely to increase sale and production of high contribution margin product.
+On the other hand, they may decrease or stop the production of low contribution margin product.

-- By individual product: contribution per unit also be calculated in order to help management to predict the increase of production which will impact the bottom line.
+- By individual product: contribution per unit also be calculated in order to help management to predict the company profit base on the sale quantities.

 Contribution margin = Sale – Variable Cost